Skip to footer content

 Running Your Application

 Click on the green 'Start' button at the top or press F5.
 This will compile and run your application.
 The main method is the entry point of the app, and your form should appear on the screen.
-Try clicking the button to see your label's text change added within the main method!
+Try clicking the button to see your label's text change.

 Advanced Controls and Features